SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/03-Introduction-to-CSS.md

 [stream language="RO" videoId="444864056" /]
 [/video-vimeo]

-The CSS ID selector matches an element based on the value of its `id` attribute which must **match exactly** the value given in the selector.
+The CSS id selector matches an element based on the value of its `id` attribute which must **match** the value given in the selector.

 The id of an element is **unique within a page**, so the id selector is used to **select one unique element**.